Labels: Chasing Life

 Thursday, 2 January 2025

 One of the key signs of this dysfunction is the constant undermining of the breadwinner’s authority.
 His opinions are ignored or ridiculed, his attempts to enforce rules are met with defiance, and major family decisions are made without his input.
 In some cases, the spouse or even the children take on dominant roles, leaving him with little say in how the household is run.
-This role reversal can be especially emasculating if he is criticized for not being "strong enough" or compared unfavourably to other fathers or husbands (BA).
+This role reversal can be especially emasculating if he is criticized for not being "strong enough" or compared unfavorably to other fathers or husbands (BA).
 The more his authority is challenged, the more he may withdraw, which only worsens the cycle of disrespect.

 To fix this imbalance, the family must recognize the problem and work toward healthier communication.
 Open discussions and will to keep the family intact can help restore mutual respect.
 The breadwinner may need to reassert his role, while the rest of the family should acknowledge his contributions.
 Rebuilding trust and setting clear boundaries can help restore balance, ensuring that the household functions smoothly and that all members feel valued.
 But, unfortunately, none of the kids or the wife wants to do that.